 Examples: patella, pisiform, fabella, etc.

-Function of the sesamoid bones are not definitely known.
-Their possible function are:
+The function of the sesamoid bones is not definitely known.
+Their possible functions are –

 Accessory (Supernumerary) Bones

 These are not always present.
-They may occur as ununited epiphyses developed from extra centres of ossification.
+They may occur as ununited epiphyses developed from extra centers of ossification.
 Examples: sutural bones, os trigonum, os vesalianum, etc. In medicolegal practice, accessory bones may be mistaken for fractures.
-However, these are often bilateral, and have smooth surfaces without any callus.
+However, these are often bilateral and have smooth surfaces without any callus.

 Membrane (Dermal) Bones

-THhese types of bones ossify in membrane (intramembranous or mesenchymal ossification), and are thus derived from mesenchymal condensations.
-Examples: bones of the vault of skull and facial bones.
+These types of bones ossify in the membrane (intramembranous or mesenchymal ossification) and are thus derived from mesenchymal condensations.
+Examples: bones of the vault of the skull and facial bones.

 A defect in membranous ossification causes a rare syndrome called cleidocranial dysostosis.
 It is characterized by three cardinal features: